-When the two canyons merge, you will see the trail sign pointing left.
-Take this and cross the stream.
+When the two canyons merge, you will see this hilarious trail sign pointing left.
+Turn and cross the stream.

 We wanted to get above the waterfall, and continue past the crowds.
 To do that, retrace your steps.
 About 50 yards before the falls, there will be a small game trail head left (north) up rocks.
 Take this to get above everything.

 The trail follows the canyon for another 3/4 mile.
 It’s really pretty, and the canyon is very wide, with close to 100 ft walls.
 Keep an eye out for petroglpyhs.
 As you continue, the cactus get very dense – keep an eye out!

 Enjoying the upper falls area with no people!
 Moab is HOT in summer, but thankfully this swimming hole is available to cool off!
 We hiked here after summiting a peak close by, and it was the perfect refresher!

 Always gotta sit in mom’s lap!